How to use it

 While I fling my books to the larger public, I reserve my alchemy for the noses who already know what the world of desire is really about.

 Under the signature, AGGER SENSES, I create limited edition fragrances.
 Agger is a magical place in Denmark at the edge of everything.
 In this liminal space I encounter the purity of elements, with the Zephyr, the west wind, leading the way.
-The sea is only 200 meters from my house.
+The sea is only 200 meters away from my house.
 I hear its waves and smell the salt.
 The lyme grass and its roots is my local ‘vetiver,’ the strong ingredient in perfumery.
 The buckthorn is my ‘frankincense.’
 The wild rosa rugosa is my precious ‘rosa damascena.’

 I like to think of the stuff I pour into my scent creations as the ‘stuff of the gods,’ as only the best will do.
-This means investing a considerable amount of money in the basic and precious ingredients, which also means, invariably, that what I make can only qualify as exclusive, insofar as it occupies the high end spot on the spectrum of things of value.
+This means investing a considerable amount of money in the basic and precious ingredients, which also means, invariably, that what I make can only qualify as exclusive, insofar as it is both scarce and occupies the high end spot on the spectrum of things of value.

 For more insight into this work, read my reflections here, Scents and Divination.